Vietnamese New Year: Dates, Animals, Food, and Traditions

 In simpler terms, Tet celebration is akin to Westerners having Thanksgiving, Christmas, and New Year festivities rolled into one.

-As we unravel the intricacies of each Tet ritual and custom, it will gradually dawn on us that each small and large manifestation that the Vietnamese have passed down from generation to generation collectively honors this broader, holistic significance, be it from food preparation, altar decoration, to physical pilgrimage and verbal wishes.
+As we unravel the intricacies of each Tet ritual and custom, it will gradually dawn on us that every small and large manifestation that the Vietnamese have passed down from generation to generation collectively honors this broader, holistic significance, be it from food preparation, altar decoration, to physical pilgrimage and verbal wishes.

 How Tet is calculated?